 14.Of the many things you’ve accomplished over the years in ministry, which one stands out as your favorite?

 More than accomplishments, what is really precious to me is the overwhelming sense of privilege at having this opportunity to preach the gospel of grace.
 It’s really humbling to read testimony after testimony of how people are healed, marriages restored, and people set free from addictions through the preaching of the gospel of Jesus.

 For example, we received a precious testimony from a woman who was delivered from her drug addiction after hearing the gospel preached from our ministry and reading my book, The Power of Right Believing.
 She said, “I realized addiction is such a lie.
 I am a righteous woman through the blood of Jesus.”

 Knowing this truth about her righteousness in Christ empowered her to tell many other women addicted to heroin how to experience their freedom too.
-God showed up and changed their lives as well!
-She still keeps up with these women regularly, and they are still sober.
+And the Lord showed up and changed their lives as well!
+She tells me she keeps up with these women regularly, and they are still sober.

 15.What’s next for Joseph Prince Ministries?
-Can you share what the Lord’s placed on your heart concerning future projects and events?
+Can you share what the Lord has placed on your heart concerning future projects and events?

 I just want to continue to be faithful with what the Lord has placed in my hands.
 Above all the future plans we have for the ministry, my heart is for more people to discover the gospel of grace.
 Time is of the essence and there are so many more precious people who still need to hear the gospel and let the love of Christ transform their lives from the inside out!

 This article is adapted from an interview with Joseph Prince that first appeared on Daystar.com/JosephPrince.